Long Beach Criminal Defense Attorney

 E. IF YOU NEED MORE INFORMATION ABOUT MEDICAL MARIJUANA OR HAVE BEEN CITED OR ARRESTED

-Whenever arrested for a marijuana offense, call Long Beach criminal law specialist Matthew Kaestner directly at (562) 437-0200.
+Whenever arrested for a marijuana offense or any other criminal charge, call Long Beach criminal law specialist Matthew Kaestner directly at (562) 437-0200.
 Mr. Kaestner is a Long Beach criminal law attorney who can give you straight talk about your rights, and help you take immediate action to defend yourself.